pencilmedia/screenchef-php/README.md

 #Screenchef-php
+This project use Grunt for dev and Heroku php for hosting.

 ## Dist Notes
 Heroku host does not need to run grunt commands. "app" root has all css, php, js files